 But Kilroy said that simply responding to a lawsuit in this manner can cost thousands.

-Kilroy also said that because at-will employment is assumed in Massachusetts, unless otherwise stated, employers have the freedom to terminate employees for any reason — including bullying coworkers.
+Kilroy also said that because at-will employment is assumed in Massachusetts unless otherwise stated, employers have the freedom to terminate employees for any reason — including bullying co-workers.
 He predicted that a workplace bullying law would open up the possibility of legal retaliation by someone wrongfully accused of bullying and make employers less likely to exercise that right to terminate.

 Despite his concerns, Kilroy isn't convinced that the Healthy Workplace bill is close to becoming law in Massachusetts, given what he said is a lack of support from the business community.

 Neither is David Katz, managing partner at Katz Law Group, also in Westborough.
-Katz, who specializes in employment law, supports the Healthy Workplace bill, given the large volume of cases he's dealt with that he believes were legitimate examples of workplace bullying.
+Katz, who specializes in employment law, supports the Healthy Workplace Bill, given the large volume of cases he's dealt with that he believes were legitimate examples of workplace bullying.

 “I think it's across every industry,” Katz said.
-But he noted that not even California has been able to drum up support for the bill, and that state is usually on the forefront of employee protection legislation.
+But he noted that not even California has been able to drum up support for the bill, and that state is usually at the forefront of employee protection legislation.

 However, Allen Falcon, CEO of cloud services firm Cumulus Global in Westborough, isn't so sure the bill is a substantial threat to employers.
 He recognized the concern that the law could lead to greater liability and expense for employers, but he believes companies would simply integrate the law into their employee training programs and company cultures, as they do with sexual harassment laws.